ryedin/site/_documentation/private-networking.md

 ## Private Rack

-In private mode, your Convox rack instead launches instances in private subnets and creates NAT Gateways to handle outbound traffic.
+In private mode, your Convox Rack instead launches instances in private subnets and creates NAT Gateways to handle outbound traffic.

 Load Balancers continue to follow the existing behavior laid out in the [Port Mapping](http://convox.com/docs/port-mapping/) documentation.
 External load balancers in a private Rack straddle the public and private subnets and allow you to receive inbound traffic without directly exposing your instances to the internet.